 It’s important for women to not only have the tools to take the reins on their finances but to also have their views and values factored into their financial decisions.

 We’ve asked two experienced advisors, Stacey Gauthier and Catrina Roth, to share how women can get the most out of their financial planning journey.
-Stacey and Catrina are both investment advisors for Servus Wealth Strategies and Credential Securities and are based in southern Alberta.
+Stacey and Catrina are both Senior Wealth Advisors for Servus Wealth Strategies and Aviso Wealth and are based in southern Alberta.
 They regularly advise women on how to create successful financial plans.

 So, what exactly can women do to get their financial planning journey on track?